Welcome to Edwards

 • Rawlco IBAC Awards (valued at $2,000) recognize Indigenous students who successfully complete the Indigenous Business Administration Certificate (IBAC) program in the Edwards School of Business.

 • Rawlco Award for SIIT Business Diploma Graduates (valued at $2,000) recognize Indigenous students who successfully complete the Business Diploma program from the Saskatchewan Indian Institute of Technologies (SIIT) and who are entering their third year of study in the Bachelor of Commerce degree program at the Edwards School of Business.
-To be eligible students must provide proof of Indigenous ancestry to the Edwards School of Business.

 • The Thompson Indigenous Student Award provides financial assistance to Indigenous women pursuing a Bachelor of Commerce degree at the Edwards School of Business, enabling them to focus on their academic achievement.
 An annual donation of $10,000 provided by Gord and Donna Thompson.
 Recipients of this award may receive the award up to three additional years, as long as they meet the college’s standard for academic promotion.